gauravsatav/gcpCertification/5_Feature_Engineering/notes.md

   * x2 : car color
   * Known condition, yellow cars in NY and white cars in Rome are taxis.
   * We use feature cross to solve this.<img src="images/image-20220315004431702.png" alt="image-20220315004431702" style="zoom:67%;" />
-  * using feature crosses plus massive data is a very efficient strategy for learning highly complex spaces
+  * **<u>using feature crosses plus massive data is a very efficient strategy for learning highly complex spaces</u>**
-  * neural networks provide another way to learn highly complex spaces but feature crosses let linear models stay in the game without feature crosses the expressivity of linear models would be quite limited
+  * **<u>neural networks provide another way to learn highly complex spaces but feature crosses let linear models stay in the game without feature crosses the expressivity of linear models would be quite limited</u>**
   * feature crosses allow a linear model to memorize large data sets the idea is you can assign a weight to each feature cross and this way the model learns about combinations of features so even though it's a linear model the actual underlying relationship between inputs and outputs is non-linear
   * <img src="images/image-20220315005314041.png" alt="image-20220315005314041" style="zoom:80%;" />